 Different committees may be unable to meet at the same time if they share one or more of the same committee members and the absence of a member would prevent a quorum.

 All Board members, whether or not appointed to a committee, will receive notice of committee working group meetings and may participate.
-Notice of working group meetings must comply with the 72-hours advance public notice and posting of written materials requirements in Article V, Section 2 and the minute requirements in Article V, Section 5 of these Bylaws.
-All working group meetings must be open to the public per section 24-6-402(2)(a), C.R.S. .
+Notice of working group meetings must comply with the advance public notice requirements of Article V of these rules, as well as the 72-hour board-member notice requirements set forth in in Article V, Section 2, and the minute requirements in Article V, Section 5 of these Bylaws.
+All working group meetings must be open to the public per section 24-6-402(2)(a), C.R.S.

 Working group meetings must comply with all other meeting requirements in Article V, Section 8 of these Bylaws.